Nasdanika/server-side-java-development-for-innovators/chapter-1-user-stories/README.md

 ![catalog-state-transition-diagram](catalog-state-transition-diagram.png)

-For stories state-transition diagrams also show start and end pseudo-states as will be shown later.
+For stories state-transition diagrams also show start and end pseudo-states as will be demostrated later.

 ##### Use case